samdark/yii2-cookbook/book/switching-themes.md

 ## How to do it

 Theme could be switched at any moment before view template is rendered.
-For clarity sake let's do it right in index action of `controllers/SiteController.php`:
+For sake of clarity let's do it right in index action of `controllers/SiteController.php`:

 ```php